 Drivers (natural persons) who ride occasionally have to declare their earned income in the income tax return in subdivision “Other income on which income tax is not withheld” and pay income tax.
 Other taxes are not added to drivers’ (natural persons) income who make occasional single rides.
-The amount received for a ride or a driver service has to be declared and expenses cannot be deducted (for example Uber or Taxify service fees, fuel, repairs, tires etc.).
+The amount received for a ride or a driver service has to be declared and expenses cannot be deducted (for example, service fees of Uber, Taxify or any other ride-sharing service platform; fuel, repairs, tires etc.).

 In case the service provided by a driver (natural person) to a passenger was related to the passenger’s work assignments, the passenger’s employer can compensate this expense according to a ride summary issued by the ride-sharing platform as compensation for certified expenses incurred for the benefit of another person (Income Tax Act § 12 (3)).